|

 CVP and PAOP include PEEP, autoPEEP and

 increased intra-abdominal pressure.
-The

-fraction of pressure transmitted through the
+The fraction of pressure transmitted through

-including the compliance of the anatomical
+factors, including the compliance of the

-structures involved and the tension of the
+anatomical structures involved and the

-blood vessel wall.
-A reasonable idea of the
+tension of the blood vessel wall.
+A

-derived by considering the values of
+transmitted can be derived by considering

-wall.
-For example, transmission of
+the chest wall.
+For example,

-auto-PEEP in a patient with COPD (compliant
+transmission of auto-PEEP in a patient with

-lungs) may be substantial, while
+COPD (compliant lungs) may be substantial,

-transmission of applied PEEP in a patient
+while transmission of applied PEEP in a

-with ARDS (stiff lungs) may be minimal.
+patient with ARDS (stiff lungs) may be

 c.
-Mitral stenosis.
+Mitral

 Valvular heart disease may affect the